Deformations of reducible SL(n,C) representations of fibered 3-manifold groups: Introduction

 where $\tau$ is the generator of the fundamental group of the $S^1$ base of the fiber bundle $S \rightarrow M_\phi \rightarrow S^1$.
 (Recall that a representation $\rho:G \rightarrow \GL(n,\mathbb{C})$ is \textit{reducible} if the image $\rho(G)$ preserves a proper subspace of $\mathbb{C}^n$, and otherwise is called \textit{irreducible}.)

 When $M_\phi$ is the complement of a knot $K$ in $S^3$, this observation was originally made by Burde \cite{burde67} and de Rham \cite{derham68}.
-Furthermore, the Alexander polynomial is the characteristic polynomial of $\phi^*$, so the condition on $\lambda$ is equivalent to the condition that $\lambda^2$ is a simple root of the Alexander polynomial $\Delta_K(t)$.
-It was shown in \cite{heusener01} that the non-abelian, metabelian, reducible representation $\rho_\lambda$ is the limit of irreducible representations if $\lambda$ is a simple root of $\Delta_K(t)$.
-Recently, Heusener and Medjerab \cite{heusener14} have shown that the conclusion still holds in $\SL(n,\mathbb{C})$, $n \geq 3$, if $\rho_\lambda$ is composed with the irreducible representation $r_n:\SL(2,\mathbb{C})\rightarrow \SL(n,\mathbb{C})$.
+Furthermore, the Alexander polynomial is the characteristic polynomial of $\phi^*$, so the condition on $\lambda$ is equivalent to the condition that $\lambda^2$ is a root of the Alexander polynomial $\Delta_K(t)$.
+It was shown in \cite{heusener01} that the non-abelian, metabelian, reducible representation $\rho_\lambda$ is the limit of irreducible representations if $\lambda^2$ is a simple root of $\Delta_K(t)$.
+Heusener and Medjerab \cite{heusener16} have also shown using an inductive argument that the conclusion still holds in $\SL(n,\mathbb{C})$, $n \geq 3$, if $\rho_\lambda$ is composed with the irreducible representation $r_n:\SL(2,\mathbb{C})\rightarrow \SL(n,\mathbb{C})$.
 These results apply even if the knot complement is not fibered, as long as $\lambda^2$ is a simple root of $\Delta_K(t)$.

-In this paper, we apply some of the techniques in \cite{heusener14} to show that reducible $\SL(n,\mathbb{C})$ representations of fibered 3-manifolds groups obtained as the composition $\rho_{\lambda,n} = r_n \circ \rho_\lambda$ can be deformed to irreducible representations.
-If the punctures form a single orbit under $\phi$ and the complement is the complement of a fibered knot, then the results of \cite{heusener01} and \cite{heusener14} apply.
+In this paper, we show that reducible $\SL(n,\mathbb{C})$ representations of fibered 3-manifolds groups obtained as the composition $\rho_{\lambda,n} = r_n \circ \rho_\lambda$ can be deformed to irreducible representations using a more direct calculation of the deformation space using coordinates for $\mathfrak{sl}(n,\mathbb{C})$.
+If the punctures form a single orbit under $\phi$ and the mapping torus $M_\phi$ is the complement of a fibered knot, then the results of \cite{heusener01} and \cite{heusener16} apply.
 The main result in Theorem \ref{thm:smooth} also covers the cases where $M_\phi$ is the complement of a fibered link $L$ with $k\geq 2$ components $L_1,\dots, L_k$, or a $k$-cusped fibered manifold which is not a link complement.
-In the statement of Theorem \ref{thm:smooth}, $\bar{\phi}$ is the homemorphism on $\bar{S} = S_{g,0}$ obtained from $\phi$ by filling in the $p$ punctures of $S_{g,p}$.
-This gives a homeomorphism $\bar{\phi}: \bar{S}\rightarrow \bar{S}$.
+In the statement of Theorem \ref{thm:smooth}, $\bar{\phi}$ is the homeomorphism on $\bar{S} = S_{g,0}$ obtained from $\phi$ by filling in the $p$ punctures of $S_{g,p}$.
+This defines a homeomorphism $\bar{\phi}: \bar{S}\rightarrow \bar{S}$.